MicrosoftDocs/security/zero-trust/zero-trust-microsoft-365-copilot.md

 For the latest Copilot support for security-related and other features of Microsoft 365, see [Copilot requirements](/microsoft-365-copilot/microsoft-365-copilot-requirements).

 > [!NOTE]
-> Beginning on January 1, 2024, Copilot for Microsoft 365 will be generally available for Microsoft 365 A3 and A5 faculty.
+> Beginning on January 1, 2024, Copilot will be generally available for Microsoft 365 A3 and A5 faculty.
 See [this technical community post](https://techcommunity.microsoft.com/t5/copilot-for-microsoft-365/announcing-updates-to-copilot-for-microsoft-365-availability/ba-p/4007075) for more information.

 ## Step 1.
 Deploy or validate your data protection